HomeEmployee Benefits ResourcesLeaves and Time OffStress Leave in the Northwest Territories - A Complete Guide

 What are the benefits of offering stress leave?

-Research shows access to stress leave can improve worker mental health, reduce absenteeism, increase productivity, attract talent, and lead to healthier workplace culture.
+Research shows that access to stress leave can improve worker mental health, reduce absenteeism, increase productivity, attract talent, and lead to a healthier workplace culture.
 Preventing worsening conditions saves costs.

 Though not required by law, employers can choose to offer paid stress days, unpaid stress leave policies, use sick/vacation time for stress, or craft formal mental health leave policies as part of benefits packages.